Blaze: A Zine About Thru-Hiking the Appalachian Trail

 The Story of Blaze

-While I was on the Appalachian Trail, I started daydreaming about a writing project that would convey the thru-hiking experience in an authentic way.
-There are books about the AT, most prominently A Walk in the Woods.
-It’s a fun book, but it generally dismisses the idea of hiking the whole trail, and the perspective does not necessarily mirror that of a thru-hiker.
-And there is of course Wild, but it’s not about the Appalachian Trail, and it is a memoir.
-I didn’t want to write a memoir.
+While I was on the Appalachian Trail , I started daydreaming about a writing project that would authentically convey the thru-hiking experience.
+I thought about writing a memoir, but it didn’t seem quite right for this trail.
 Thousands of people hike the AT every year, and among them, I am very average.
 I didn’t feel like I had a unique enough story, or sufficient life experience, to write a memoir about thru-hiking the AT.
+I also plan to hike other long-distance trails, and I knew the AT would not be my sole experience.

-I also wanted an excuse to collaborate with Patches, if I’m being honest.
-She’s a fantastic artist, and she was a major part of my thru-hike.
+I also enjoyed collaborating on this project with my highly creative friend Amelia Cleveland (trail name Patches!).
+She’s an awesome artist, and she was a major part of my thru-hike.
 It felt natural to work with her on this project.

-And why did I choose to write a zine, and not a book?
-There are a few reasons.
+I chose to write a zine, not a book, for a few reasons.
 First, I drew a lot of inspiration from Carrot Quinn‘s zines about her hikes.
 I love how raw her writing is.
-Reading a Carrot zine makes me feel like there is no screen between me and the experience she is conveying.
 I wanted to write like that.
-I also wanted a medium with a quick turnaround.
+I also chose a medium with a quick turnaround.
 I wanted to use it as a way to process the trail for the few months following my finish.
 I didn’t want to work with a publisher, because I wanted these stories to be one hundred percent mine.
 Zines have a long history of a firecracker DIY spirit in a small community.
-That’s what I wanted.
 That’s who thru-hikers are.